 - Assigning and clarifying discrete roles to qualified stakeholders

 - Building an effective and transparent communications system during the entire project

-Of course, these disparate areas can be difficult to coordinate.
-Should consistency be lacking across the board, the end result of any meeting management technique will be disappointing.
+These disparate areas can be difficult to coordinate.
+If consistency is lacking across the board, the end result of any meeting management technique will be disappointing.
 This is where the power of the PCO comes into play.
-Fostering cross-channel communications and building solid relationships with senior staff over time, this professionals are able to adequately address the needs of multiple conferences and events.
+Fostering cross-channel communications and building solid relationships with senior staff over time.
+These professionals are able to adequately address the needs of multiple conferences and events.
 The addition of such an expert is also an excellent means to integrate new stakeholders into the team with a minimal amount of disruption.

-Any conference is partially defined by the financial outlay that is required when compared to the predicted ROI.
+Any conference is partially defined by the financial outlay.
+Which is required when compared to the predicted ROI.
 In other words, a conference that proves to be a fiscal loss can greatly hamper the operations of any organisation.
-It is also worthwhile mentioning that the very same organisation may be hesitant to hold future events; potentially limiting growth and networking capabilities.
+It is also worth mentioning that the very same organisation may be hesitant to hold future events.
+Potentially limiting growth and networking capabilities.

 - Understanding and defining roles of all stakeholders

 - Establishing channels of communication between such roles